 3. What food and drink can I take into the parks?

-The rules vary from park to park, but generally speaking you can bring food and drink into the main ones, including the Disney and Universal theme parks.
+The rules vary from park to park, but generally speaking you can bring food and drink into the main ones, including the Disney World and Universal Studios theme parks.
 Note that you’re not allowed to bring in class containers, hard coolers, or alcoholic beverages.

 4. Can we buy sunblock, ponchos, and other must-haves in the parks?